OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 > We recommend taking a peek at [this tutorial](https://www.linode.com/docs/networking/ssh/using-gnu-screen-to-manage-persistent-terminal-sessions) to get an idea of how the `screen` utility works

+**Step 5: Look for the USB-to-Serial Device**

-**Step 5**: Run `ls /dev/ttyUSB*` to see if the USB-to-Serial device can be detected.
+ Run `ls /dev/ttyUSB*` to see if the USB-to-Serial device can be detected.
 If the driver is successfully installed, you should be able to see a device with a name similar to `/dev/ttyUSB0`.

 ![Check if serial device exists](../img/connecting-serial-linux-check.png "Check if serial device exists")

+**Step 6: Open Screen**

-**Step 6**: Run `sudo screen /dev/ttyUSB0 115200` to connect to the Omega’s serial terminal using screen.
+Run `sudo screen /dev/ttyUSB0 115200` to connect to the Omega’s serial terminal using screen.

 ![Log in through serial terminal](../img/connecting-serial-linux-login.png "Log in through serial terminal")